theam/aday-ondemand-loop/e2e_tests/README.md

 The default configuration targets WCAG 2 A/AA rules and fails the test on serious accessibility issues.
 Override the defaults through `Cypress.env('axe')` in `cypress.config.js` or per-test overrides shown above.

 When violations are detected, the Cypress command log links to the detailed failure data.
 Click an `axe` entry to see the impacted nodes, rendered HTML, and suggested fixes.
 You can also open the browser DevTools console while the test runs to view a grouped summary table for every violation that `cy.runA11y()` reports.
+Headless CLI runs output the same summary to STDOUT so you can review the issues directly in CI logs.

 ## Adding New Tests